Over the last few years, I have tried all of the Brooklyn Bedding mattresses and have been very impressed with their quality and value.

 - When I am side sleeping, the mattress feels the best for me.
 I sink in and feel almost no pressure on my shoulders and hips.
 Again, the comfort layer is very thick, so even heavier people shouldn’t have an issue bottoming out the Spartan.

-The mattress has a balanced feel overall.
-It has a good amount of bounce, and the Energex Foam is very responsive.
-The Spartan is pressure-relieving, but you shouldn’t feel stuck.
-You will sink in quite a bit, but it shouldn’t be difficult to move around.
+The mattress has a balanced feel overall, where it has a good amount of bounce, and the Energex Foam is very responsive.
+The Spartan is pressure-relieving, but people shouldn’t feel stuck in the mattress.
+People will sink in quite a bit, but it shouldn’t be difficult to move around or switch positions.

 While the mattress is fairly soft, it is not the best when it comes to handling motion transfer.
 When I pushed into the area surrounding a glass of water, the water was disturbed a good bit.
 I also asked Marten to move around on the other side of the mattress while I was lying down.
 I felt his movements on my side of the bed.